jsx-eslint/eslint-plugin-react/docs/rules/no-children-prop.md

-# Prevent passing of children as props (no-children-prop)
+# Prevent passing of children as props (react/no-children-prop)

 Children should always be actual children, not passed in as a prop.